dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/testing.md

 ## Testing controllers

 Controllers are a central part of any ASP.NET Core MVC application.
-As such, you should have confidence they behave as intended for your app.
+As such, you should've confidence they behave as intended for your app.
 Automated tests can provide you with this confidence and can detect errors before they reach production.
 It's important to avoid placing unnecessary responsibilities within your controllers and ensure your tests focus only on controller responsibilities.

 Controller logic should be minimal and not be focused on business logic or infrastructure concerns (for example, data access).
 Test controller logic, not the framework.
 Test how the controller *behaves* based on valid or invalid inputs.
 Test controller responses based on the result of the business operation it performs.